IOOI: Put Purpose to Work

 Picture two identical twins working on the same project under VUCA conditions:

-- One is asked: “Looking ahead from where you stand now, what is your plan to achieve success?”
+- One is asked: “Looking ahead from where you stand now at all the challenges in front of you, what is your plan to achieve success?”

 - The other is asked: “Let’s assume you’ve put a lot of hard work into your project, finished it with great success, and you’re really proud of the result.
 Looking back, what were the steps you took to get there?”

 You will get very different answers.
 The first will see more the obstacles ahead and struggle to come up with a coherent plan going forward.
 The second on the other hand will see more a clear path and “simply remember” the important steps that “were” necessary to complete the journey.

 The second twin unconsciously uses a method called regnosis (vs. prognosis).
 Its advantage lies in the clarity of vision.

 Let’s talk business for a moment.
 In the start-up I co-founded in 2006, we acted as a broker of micro-credits for students.
 The credits were provided by private individuals or foundations.
 The students were unable to offer any kind of financial securities (otherwise they wouldn’t end up with us in the first place), while creditors still needed security.

 However, students could provide one non-financial security: We coached them to lay out their life’s vision in form of a regnosis.
 The result was: They had a very clear idea of what steps were required to reach their ambitious goals and, with this, were able to gain the trust of creditors.
 In the eight years of the start-up, we brokered millions of dollars to hundreds of students, all with a low default rate of less than 2%.
 (Since 2014, the foundation Educa Swiss continues to offer this service.)